-On the last track, we discussed a basic three-point HIPAA compliance checklist so that you may be in full compliance with HIPAA regulations and avoid crossing any ethical boundaries.
+In the last section, we discussed a basic three-point HIPAA compliance checklist so that you may be in full compliance with HIPAA regulations and avoid crossing any ethical boundaries.
 These three points of a HIPAA compliance checklist included: Notice of Privacy Practices; Business Associates Agreement; and Correspondence Confidentiality Statements.

-On this track, we will review the ways in which HIPAA guidelines affect note taking during a client sessions.
+In this section, we will review the ways in which HIPAA guidelines affect note-taking during client sessions.
 Ethical boundaries created by HIPAA regarding note-taking include the following three areas categorization of notes; instances of exemption; and exclusions.

 The first ethical boundary created by HIPAA regarding note-taking during a client session was the categorization of your notes.
 According to HIPAA regulations, "notes" include detailed notes recorded (in any medium) by a health care provider who is a mental health professional documenting or analyzing the contents of conversation during a private counseling session or a group, joint, or family counseling session.

 These records must be separated from other documentations and used only by the therapist.
 Therefore, any notes, whether audio recorded or handwritten, cannot be included in documentation released to the public without the consent of the client and this authorization cannot be compelled for payment, underwriting, or plan enrollment.

 Juliet, age 35, was diagnosed with depression resulting from the physical and mental abuse inflicted on her by her father.
 She stated, "He was so controlling, he had to have his way all the time!"
 During my treatment of Juliet, her father came to my office unannounced several times, trying to pressure me into revealing Juliet’s conversation about him.
 He stated, "That bitch is lying and you have to let me see the records because I am her father."
 I explained to him that he is not her legal guardian.
 I stated that the law recognized the confidentiality of this relationship and that there was nothing more he could do.